denialromeo/borders-quiz/README.md

 # World Borders Quiz

-This game tests the player's knowledge of the world's borders through procedurally generated multiple-choice questions.
+This game tests the player's knowledge of the world's borders through randomly generated multiple-choice questions.

 For example -